ajitavchatterjee/trending-meetup-location/README.md

 	* Send it continuously to a Kafka topic (meetuprsvp) so that the data can be processed as streams using Apache Spark.

 2. **spark-kafka-analyzer:** It is a Springboot application and serves the following purposes.
-	* Reads the message from the same Kafka topic (meetuprsvp) and processes it to find the venue count as streams of batches using Apache Spark.
+	* Reads the message from the same Kafka topic (meetuprsvp) and processes it as streams of batches using Apache Spark to find the venue count.
-	* Updates the venue details along-with the calculated count in the cassandra database (keyspace(rsvp) & table(meetupfrequenncy)) and if the venue is already present, it just updates the count.
+	* Increment the venue count with the calculated count in the cassandra database (keyspace: rsvp & table: venuefrequency) and if the venue is new, it simply just creates a new entry in the table.

-3. **meetup-reactive-service:** It is reactive Spring boot application and serves the following purposes:
+3. **meetup-reactive-service:** It is a reactive Spring boot application and serves the following purposes:
-	* It used the Cassandra DB reactive driver to produce flux data from the same Cassandra keyspace (rsvp) and table (meetupfrequenncy).
+	* It uses the Cassandra DB reactive driver to produce flux data from the same Cassandra table (venuefrequency) inside keyspace (rsvp).
-	* It will expose the analyzed Venue Frequency as a rest end point (/meetupVenues).
+	* It will expose the analyzed Venue Frequency data as a REST endpoint (/meetupVenues).

 4. **meetup-map:** This is an Angular application which shows the heatmap.
 It has following features:
 	* It uses AGM (Angular Google maps) libarary to show the heatmap coordinates along-with weight.
-	* It uses a Server side event (SSE) support to the above endpoint (/meetupVenues) and plots the heatmap overlay.
+	* It uses a Server side event (SSE) support to call the above endpoint (/meetupVenues) and plots the heatmap overlay.

 ### Technical Requirements
 For building and running the application you need.